 On our way to checkout at the pet store my husband Lon says, “Babe, let me show you what I want to get the boys.”
 As I followed him towards the fish tanks I watched a mental trailer of my kids sticking their hands into the tank in attempts to grab their new pets, end up fighting and the tank crashes to the ground with shattered glass, water and flopping fish everywhere!
 Aaaaaaaaaaaa!

 The boys were excited and crazy in welcoming them.
-The poor birds were scared as all hell.
+The poor birds seemed reasonably terrified.
 We went through names and Kieran stuck to “Jack” and “Sally” from Nightmare Before Christmas.
 Rylan was the most sweet and attentive to them.
 So much so, that he stuck his finger in the cage to pet Jack and got bit good and hard.
 He cried for 2 minutes and was right back to coo-ing at them.

 For an entire week the boys came home to say hi to Jack and Sally.
-We should have known that it was too good to be true.
+We should been more careful in their name selection.
 Afterall, Sally does escape everyday in the movie.
-Lon hung the birds outside under our patio during the day one afternoon and when he checked on them the cage door was somehow open and they were gone. 😦
+Lon hung the birds outside under our patio during the day one afternoon and when he checked on them the cage door was somehow completely open and they were gone.

 Although my Mama heart was devastated, I have to admit I was a bit relieved.
 I kept thinking how we don’t go to the zoo, or Sea World for the same reasons – I can’t stand to see wild animals caged.
 And in that thought, I hope they fly far and wide and free for the rest of their lives.
 When we told Kieran, he told us how we needed to find them and look for them always.
 And we agreed.
 We hope that in some years down the road we are at a park and see a huge flock of turquoise blue love birds in a tree and we all shout- “Jack!
 Sally!”